vhbagci/AWS-CSA-2019-study-notes/Course/Exam Tips/README.md

 ### [EBS](https://github.com/AlessioCasco/AWS-CSA-2019-study-notes/blob/master/EC2/README.md#ami-types)

-* EBS backed volumes are persistent
+* EBS backed volumes are persistent.
 * Instance Store backed volumes are not persistent (ephemeral).
 * EBS Volumes can be detached and reattached to other EC2 instances.
 * Instance store volume cannot be detached and reattached to other instances - they exist only for the life of that instance.
-* EBS volumes can be stopped; data will persists.
+* EBS volumes can be stopped; data will persist.
-* Instance store volumes cannot be stopped - if you stop them, data will be lost.
+* If you stop instance store volumes, data will be lost.
 * EBS Backed = Store Data for Long term.
 * Instance Store = You should not use it for long-term data storage.